 Who Is a Baby Boomer?

 “Baby boomers” qualify as those born between 1946 and 1964.
-According to the website History, 76.4 million babies were born during this time period, accounting for nearly 40% of the U.S. population.
-Most of the baby boomer generation spent the majority of their lives paying into Social Security, and many are now beginning to draw on their investment.
+About 76.4 million babies were born during this time period, accounting for nearly 40% of the U.S. population.
+Most of the baby boomer generation spent the majority of their lives paying into Social Security, and many now draw benefits off that investment.

 Why A Baby Boomer Might Apply for Social Security Disability Benefits